Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Camera di Commercio (Chamber of Commerce)

-Issues economic parameters (parametri economici) and the Nulla Osta.
-This is the main authority that evaluates your activity and financial solvency.
+Issues the economic parameters (parametri economici) and the Nulla Osta.
+This is the main body that assesses your activity and financial standing.

-City-specific feature: In some cities they issue only the certificate of parameters, while in others (for example Milan) they also issue a separate Nulla Osta for the questura.
-This Nulla Osta is just a form which still needs to be validated by the questura.
+City specifics: In some cities they only issue the parameters certificate, while in others (for example, Milan) they also issue a separate Nulla Osta for the Questura.
+This Nulla Osta is just a form which is not yet effective and must be authenticated at the Questura.

 2